zaoqi/kindlelauncher/README.txt

 Run it by clicking icon.

 Expected output:
-It should read thru the /mnt/us/extensions folder and build a list of your extensions.
+It should read thru the /mnt/us/extensions folder and build an extension list.
+If you have NO extensions?
+It will show a message telling you that.
 You then select a button to run the relevant command.
 Paginated results are provided.

 NOTE: /mnt/us/extensions is simply a folder called "extensions" a normal folder you can access when you connect via normal USB.